 I’d probably block out two hours for coffee with Alfred, if he was willing and had the time.
-His calendar would no doubt be full.
+His appointment calendar would likely be full.

 We have no less problems now than they had back then.
 Maybe more?
 I wonder how many parenting questions he would have been asked by desperate parents.

-I would truly be interested in his studies, and I would have loved to observe alongside him.
+I would truly be interested in his studies and would have loved to observe alongside him.
 Watch him work and ask questions.

 In the days before our Kavarna meet-up, here are the thoughts and questions I might jot in my phone in a note entitled “Coffee With Al”:

 - Tell me about one of your most interesting children.
-(I would no doubt have further questions about family background on this case.)
+(I would probably have further questions about family background on this case.)

 - Have you ever wondered if there’s a deeper origin to some of this stuff you’ve observed?